Hector Burton: Painting

 Burton started painting in 2002.
-He paints for Tjala Arts, Amaṯa's community-based art company.
+He painted for Tjala Arts, Amaṯa's community-based art company.
 When he started, the company was called Minymaku Arts.
 Painting among Pitjantjatjara was originally done by women only (minymaku means "women's").
 Men did not join the women until several years later, because they were afraid of revealing too much spiritual knowledge (which in Western Desert cultures is meant to be kept secret).
 Burton was one of the first men at Amaṯa to begin painting; the company changed its name to Tjala Arts in 2004, after several other men joined him.

 The art community at Amaṯa is still strongly conservative.
 Only the basics of traditional beliefs are described in their works.
 To keep the meanings of his paintings hidden, Burton uses dotting and other techniques to disguise sacred figures and ancient symbols.
 He is a strong supporter of maintaining strict forms of secrecy when it comes to art produced in his community.
 He is now a board member of Tjala Arts, and often coordinates projects and exhibitions with the other artists.

 Burton's early paintings represent legends from his family's Dreaming.
 They also show strong Christian influences.
 Burton was taught by Presbyterian missionaries when he was growing up at Ernabella, and he mixed these beliefs with his family's Dreaming.
 When he was older, he was ordained as a minister, and is now a senior member of the Church on the Aṉangu Pitjantjatjara Yankunytjatjara Lands.

-Since the later part of 2011, Burton and several other men from Amaṯa have led a project to change the subject of their artists' work.
-Instead of depicting sacred Dreaming knowledge, he and the other board members of Tjala Arts have encouraged their artists to paint about other things (such as the landscape or wildlife).
+From the later part of 2011, Burton and several other men from Amaṯa led a project to change the subject of their artists' work.
+Instead of depicting sacred Dreaming knowledge, he and the other board members of Tjala Arts encouraged their artists to paint about other things (such as the landscape or wildlife).
 Burton and the other leaders decided that the popularity of Western Desert art had resulted in people asking too many questions about their traditional designs and too much secret knowledge being revealed.
 The centre's first exhibition under this project was held in March 2012, in Alice Springs.
 The exhibition was called Punu-Nguru (From the Trees) and its paintings depicted traditional designs of trees from the artists' home countries.

+Death

-Burton died on 27 February 2017 in Ernabella aged 80.
+Burton died on 27 February 2017 in Ernabella, aged 80.